kylefiedler/kylefiedler.github.com/_posts/2021-02-20-if-you-care-if-it%E2%80%99s-generous-and-helpful-and-worth-the-journey.markdown

 ---
 layout: post
-title: "If you care.
-If it’s generous and helpful and worth the journey."
+title: "&ldquo;If you care.
+If it’s generous and helpful and worth the journey.&rdquo;"
 date: "2021-02-20 12:45:31 -0600"
 tags:
   - "quote"